SvenMichaelKlose/tre/WISHLIST.md

 ## Only import target-specific environment functions that are required, like imports from host environment..

 ## CL target: move DEFVARs (without inits) before imports.
+* C parser in Lisp to import code of other languages